 Role: I designed and developed the job aids, translating informal process expectations into structured, repeatable tools that can be used by both current contributors and future interns.

-Value: These job aids help create consistent standards for future work and reduce the amount of time the business owner would otherwise spend repeatedly explaining requirements and criteria.
-They also support immediate performance improvement: I am already using the tools in my current freelance work, and they will scale easily for future team members and interns.
+Value: These job aids help create consistent standards for future work and reduce the amount of time the business owner would otherwise spend explaining requirements and criteria.
+They also support immediate performance improvement.
+I apply the importance of file naming conventions and continual communication of documentation expectations with all team members to collaborate effectively, eliminating duplicate or lost files.